-The research in Professor Gong's lab has been directed to study molecular and cellular mechanisms that control vertebrate organgenesis and diseases, mainly, the eye development and diseases, by using multidiscipline techniques from the fields of molecular and cellular biology, genetics, biochemistry, and electrophysiology etc. We are interesting in the studies of identification and characterization of novel genetic factors that play essential roles in the development and diseases of the eye as well as the studies of using these disease models to develop novel biological and or chemical tools to diagnose, prevent and/or cure related eye diseases.
+Research in Professor Gong's lab has been directed at studying molecular and cellular mechanisms that control eye development and diseases by using multi-discipline techniques from the fields of molecular and cellular biology, genetics, biochemistry, and electrophysiology etc. They are interested in the studies of novel genetic factors that play essential roles in cataractogenesis and retinal degeneration as well as the studies of ocular disease models in vitro and in vivo for new approaches to diagnose, prevent and/or cure eye diseases.